GabeScott/standard-works-vault/General Conference/2003 October - An Ensign to the Nations, a Light to the World.md

 You young men and women who are hearing me today, you university students on many campuses realize that one of the great problems on these campuses is binge drinking.
 It diminishes abilities.
 It destroys lives.
 It wastes money and time and constructive effort.
 What a sorry sight it is to see bright young people damage themselves and ruin their opportunities with excessive drinking.

-It was a great tribute to the students of Brigham Young University when the Princeton Review found them to be the most “stone-cold sober” student body in America.
+It was a great tribute to the students of Brigham Young University when the *Princeton Review* found them to be the most “stone-cold sober” student body in America.
 Most of you, of course, cannot attend BYU, but wherever you are you can live by the same standards required on the BYU campus.

-I recently read in our New Era magazine an article on young Latter-day Saints in Memphis, Tennessee.
-In some instances, they are the only Latter-day Saints on campus.
-One of them is quoted as saying, “I may be the only member in my school, but ... even when I’m physically alone, I’m never spiritually alone” (in Arianne B. Cope, “Smiling in Memphis,” New Era, Oct.
+I recently read in our *New Era* magazine an article on young Latter-day Saints in Memphis, Tennessee.
+In some instances they are the only Latter-day Saints on campus.
+One of them is quoted as saying, “I may be the only member in my school, but … even when I’m physically alone, I’m never spiritually alone” (in Arianne B. Cope, “Smiling in Memphis,” *New Era,* Oct.
 2003, 23–24).

 Another is quoted: “I know a lot of teens wonder if they really know if the gospel is true.
-But ... here you have to know one way or the other because people are asking you about it every day.
-Every time you answer a question, you share your testimony” (New Era, Oct.
+But … here you have to know one way or the other because people are asking you about it every day.
+Every time you answer a question, you share your testimony” (*New Era,* Oct.
 2003, 25).

 These young people, scattered through that big city, have learned to stand together, to bolster one another.